 - Understandings and expectations

 - Fulfilling the needs of the student using the Education Support Staff

 - Work Tasks and Time Frames (focus times)

 - Communicating with parents and carers – a legal requirement

-Day class of six and a half hours.
+One day of six and a half hours.

 This course is relevant to teachers who are currently working, or have worked in a Victorian school.
 It would be advantageous if you have worked with a student with special needs.